Christmas in Portland, Oregon: Events and other traditions

-The day when a "red nose" is placed on the White Stag sign as an imitation of Rudolph the Red-Nosed Reindeer has become known as "Nose Day" and "is how most Portlanders know that the Christmas season has arrived", according to The Oregonian.
+The placing of a red nose on the White Stag sign as an imitation of Rudolph the Red-Nosed Reindeer has become known as "Nose Day" and, to many, signals the start of the Christmas season in Portland, according to The Oregonian.
 Historically, the Meier & Frank Holiday Parade (originally the Fairy Tale Parade and later Macy's Holiday Parade) signified the arrival of Santa Claus, prompting some Portlanders to refer to the event as "the Christmas parade".
-Among annual events are the Christmas Ships Parade (established in 1954) and the lighting of the Pioneer Courthouse Square Christmas tree.
+Annual events include the Christmas Ships Parade (established in 1954) and the lighting of the Pioneer Courthouse Square Christmas tree.

-Starting in the 1920s, the Portland Police Bureau's Sunshine Division would deliver food to those in need around Christmas.
-The department eventually became a non-profit organization with a food pantry and organizes events such as "Shop with a Cop".
+Starting in the 1920s, the Portland Police Bureau's Sunshine Division has delivered food to those in need around Christmas.
+The department has become a non-profit organization with a food pantry and organizes events such as "Shop with a Cop".
 The Portland Expo Center has hosted "America's Largest Christmas Bazaar" since 1982.
 Annual Christmas displays are hosted at the Benson Hotel and many other hotels, as well as Pittock Mansion.
 The lobby bar of Hotel Vintage, called Bacchus Bar, has hosted the Christmas-themed pop-up bar Miracle.
 Some churches in Portland have offered Blue Christmas services.
+In 2025, local faith leaders organized a Blue Christmas vigil outside the Portland ICE facility.
+Approximately 75 people gathered at Caruthers Park, then walked to the facility.
 The Winter Market has hosted a Christmas in July event at the Goat Blocks.